Pump Sizing in District Heating Networks

 Practical recommendations

-• Minimise pressure losses: Generous pipe dimensioning (low specific pressure loss) saves more in pump electricity costs over the service life than the higher investment costs of the larger pipes.
+• Minimise pressure losses: generous pipe dimensioning (low specific pressure loss) saves more in pump electricity over the service life than the larger pipes add in investment cost.

-• Use worst-point control: The energy saving compared to constant pressure control is 20 to 40 %, depending on the network.
+• Use worst-point control: depending on the network, the energy saving over constant pressure control is 20 to 40 %.

-• Provide redundancy: At least two pumps (one in operation, one in standby) secure the supply in case of failure or maintenance.
+• Provide redundancy: at least two pumps, one running and one on standby, secure the supply during failure or maintenance.

-• Use simulation: Dynamic network simulations with software such as VICUS Districts allow the precise calculation of pressure losses and pump operating points over the entire year.
+• Use simulation: dynamic network simulation with software such as VICUS Districts computes pressure losses and pump operating points across the whole year.

-Pump sizing is a central building block in district heating network planning that is often underestimated.
-In conventional networks with a large temperature spread, the effects are moderate — in low-temperature networks and especially in cold district heating, an oversized pump system or an unfavourable control strategy can jeopardise the economic viability of the entire project.
-Choosing the right pump concept, a careful hydraulic design and the use of variable-speed pumps with worst-point control are the keys to efficient network operation with minimum pump electricity consumption.
-Tools such as VICUS Districts calculate the pump operating points dynamically and report the annual pump electricity consumption as part of the overall balance.
+Pump sizing is a building block of district heating planning that is often underrated.
+In conventional networks with a large temperature spread, the effects stay moderate.
+In low-temperature networks, and cold district heating in particular, an oversized pump system or an unfavourable control strategy can undo the economics of the whole project.
+The keys to efficient operation with minimum pump electricity are the right pump concept, a careful hydraulic design and variable-speed pumps with worst-point control.
+Tools such as VICUS Districts compute the pump operating points dynamically and report the annual pump electricity consumption as part of the overall balance.

 Further reading: Pressure Loss Calculation in District Heating Networks — determining head loss that the pump must overcome, Thermo-Hydraulic Simulation — dynamic analysis of pump operating points over the year, Sizing of Heat Transfer Stations — system integration at the consumer side, Economic Analysis According to VDI 2067 — accounting for pump lifecycle costs in the economic assessment.